Home > Blog Posts > Getting a Personal Loan with Bad Credit

 How to improve your credit history?

-If you have a bad credit history, even taking out a small, unsecured loan can improve it – given that you pay it back regularly and on time without any defaults.
-This will improve how you are seen in the future by other potential lenders and might allow you to build up towards approval for a larger loan such as a mortgage to buy a house.
+If you have a bad credit history, even taking out a small, unsecured loan can improve it.
+This is given that you pay it back regularly and on time without any defaults.
+Doing so will improve how you are seen in the future by other potential lenders.
+This might also allow you to build up towards approval for a larger loan such as a mortgage to buy a house.

 If you have many debts, it is essential to pay them off as soon as possible.
-This can be made easier by rolling all your debts into one by getting a loan at a lower interest rate.
-This means you will only have one payment to make per month reducing the likelihood of you forgetting to pay one of your bills and incurring further damage to your credit file as well as reducing your interest.
+This can be made easier by rolling all your debts into one by getting a debt consolidation loan at a lower interest rate.
 However, it is not always the best thing to do.
 It is important to consult with a financial advisor to get the best advice for your situation.

 The best way to improve your credit history is to continue making regular payments of your debts.
 Banks will then see that you can be relied on to make consistent payments.